jaymarknicolas/ReactJS-Training/React Render HTML & JSX: Advanced Concepts.md

 <UserList users={users} />
 ```
 - This example maps over an array of users and dynamically generates a list of `<li>` elements.

----

-## **Final Thoughts**
-JSX is an essential part of React development, allowing you to write clean, declarative UI code while leveraging the power of JavaScript.
-Mastering JSX syntax, expressions, and styling techniques will help you build scalable and maintainable React applications.